The latest rules, regulations, tactics, and tips for one of the Ogden area's crown jewels.

 Overnight camping on Pineview beaches is prohibited, but boaters can anchor overnight 20 feet from the shore and overnight camping is available at Anderson Cove campground.
-While a handful of first-come-first-served sites are allocated, a reservation at recreation.gov is recommended.
+For 2020, first-come-first-served sites are not offered as in years past.
+A reservation at recreation.gov is required.

 ClubRec, at Cemetery Point, is the only outfitter located on the water and specializes in all things water-related.
 Their boats and Jet-Skis are in the water and waiting, and their beachside shop has dozens of paddleboards, kayaks, and canoes.
 They also sell various marine supplies, life jackets, snacks and beverages.

 Chris’s, a service station and restaurant located on Highway 39 as you enter Huntsville, also rents powered watercraft, and you’ll need to be able to pull a trailer to one of the boat ramps.

 Diamond Peak in Eden and Detours in Huntsville specialize in human-powered watercraft rentals such as paddleboards and kayaks, and you’ll need a vehicle capable of transporting your rentals to the water.
 Diamond Peak also rents mountain bikes and cruisers for those wanting to jump on the paved Pineview Loop trail that circumnavigates most of the lake.